redhat-cop/network.base/README.md

 ```

 **Capabilities**
-- Build Brownfield Inventory: `persist` action enables users to fetch facts for provided resources and persist these
+- Build Brownfield Inventory: `persist` operation enables users to fetch facts for provided resources and persist these
-  YAML formatted structured host-vars either to local or remote data-store which could act as single SOT.
+  YAML formatted structured host-vars either to local or remote data store which could act as a single SOT.
-- Configuration Deployment: `deploy` action enables user to read the host_vars from local or remote data-store and deploys if any changes found.
+- Configuration Deployment: `deploy` operation enables a user to read the host_vars from a local or remote data store and deploys if any changes are found.
-- Display Structured Configuration: `gather` action enables users to be able to gather and display the structured facts for provided network resources.
+- Display Structured Configuration: `gather` operation enables users to be able to gather and display the structured facts for provided network resources.
-- Configuration Drift: `detect` action will read the facts from the default/local or remote inventory host_vars and detect if any
+- Configuration Drift: `detect` operation will read the facts from the default/local or remote inventory host_vars and detect if any
   configuration changes are there between running and provided config configuration.
-- Remediate Configuration: `remediate`  action will read the facts from the provided/default or remote inventory and remediate if there are any configuration changes on the appliances.
+- Remediate Configuration: The `remediate` operation will read the facts from the provided/default or remote inventory and remediate if there are any configuration changes on the appliances.
-  This is done by overriding the running configuration with read facts from the provided inventory host-vars.
+  This is done by overriding the running configuration with read facts from the provided inventory host vars.
-- Supported Resource Modules Query: `list` action enables users to get the list of supported resource modules for provided network os.
+- Supported Resource Modules Query: `list` operation enables users to get the list of supported resource modules for provided network os.
-- Configure: `configure` able to apply configuration in a normalized manner the way resource module does.
+- Configure: `configure` is able to apply configuration in a normalized manner the way resource modules do.

 ### Usage
-This platform agnostic role enables the user to create a runtime brownfield inventory with all the configuration in terms of host-vars.
+This platform-agnostic role enables the user to create a runtime brownfield inventory with all the configurations in terms of host vars.
-These host vars are ansible facts which have been gathered through the network resource module.The tasks offered by this role could be observed as below:
+These host vars are ansible facts that have been gathered through the network resource module.
+The tasks offered by this role could be observed below:

 ## Build Brownfield Inventory